xmindltd/xmind-sdk-js/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Coverage/36420399770547e4825f0657eb29118b)](https://www.codacy.com/app/danielsss/xmind-sdk-js?utm_source=github.com&utm_medium=referral&utm_content=xmindltd/xmind-sdk-js&utm_campaign=Badge_Coverage)
 ![GitHub package.json version (branch)](https://img.shields.io/github/package-json/v/xmindltd/xmind-sdk-js/master.svg?color=red&label=version)
 ![GitHub](https://img.shields.io/github/license/xmindltd/xmind-sdk-js.svg)

-This library is written by typescript and it could be run on node.js and browser.

-This project is an official library that implements various functions which is similar to UI client.
-If you had access to UI client, you could have already known how to use this library.

-In order to use conveniently, an essential concept you should know is that everything is component and each one of them has a unique component ID.
-You can add child nodes under the component, however, the Marker and Note can only be attached to the component.

 [![npm (scoped)](https://img.shields.io/badge/XMind-ZEN-red.svg)](https://www.xmind.net)

+The official XMind SDK for JavaScript (written by typescript), available for browsers and Node.js backends.

+This library implements various functions which is similar to our client.
+If you have used our client before, you will know how to use this library.

+In order to use the SDK conveniently, an essential concept you should know is that everything is component and each one of them has a unique component ID.
+You can add child nodes under the components, however, the Markers and Notes can only be attached to the components.

-You can open the final `.xmind` file by the XMind ZEN (Destop client).
+You can open the final `.xmind` files by XMind ZEN.

-Support Linux, Win32 and Browers.
+Supported Platforms
+* Linux
+* Win32
+* Browers

-## Getting started
+## Usage and Getting Started

 ### Usage in Node.js